-The STAR acronym stands for the words, “Situation, Task, Action, Result.”
+The STAR acronym stands for the words “Situation, Task, Action, Result.”
 The STAR technique has become a popular option for interviewers who want to find the most suitable job candidates.
 According to some experts, this style of interviewing provides hiring managers with a more accurate measure of future performance.
 The STAR method is considered a behavioral interview technique and offers interviewers a flexible way to gather the information they need.

-The different components of STAR are:
+4 components of STAR in interviews:

-Situation – During interviews, the interviewer will ask you to describe a challenging situation that you have encountered in the past.
+During interviews, the interviewer will ask you to describe a challenging situation that you have encountered in the past.

-Task – The interviewer will want to know what goal you were trying to achieve to overcome that challenge.
+The interviewer will want to know what goal you were trying to achieve to overcome that challenge.

-Action – Here, the interviewer wants to learn about the steps you took to meet that goal, and why.
+Here, the interviewer wants to learn about the steps you took to meet that goal, and why.

 Begin by defining the role you filled at a previous employer’s company.
 Include the position and your core responsibilities.